ubcyukiny/GitHub-User-Search-App/README.md

 # devfinder

 A modern GitHub profile visualizer built with **React**, **Vite**, **Tailwind CSS**, and **D3.js**.
-Search any GitHub user and explore their public profile, repositories, language usage, and network graph — all beautifully visualized.
+Search for any GitHub user and explore their public data through clean, interactive visualizations: language usage, pinned repositories, contribution heatmap, and follower insights.

 ---